shuawolff/minesweeper/README.md

 # minesweeper-project

-The whole project is created with HTML,CSS and Vanilla Javascript.
+The whole project is created with HTML, CSS and Vanilla Javascript.
 First I built the game board in JS by creating the correct amount of divs and adding them to the container.
 There is also a corresponding array with the same dimensions where the bombs and numbers are evaluated before being put on the board.

 The bombs are then randomly placed and added to the 2d array.
 All neighbors within the array all get 1 added per bomb they are touching.
 Those values are then printed from the array to the game board while being hidden.

-When you click on a cell if the cell is a bomb it reveals all bombs and it's Game Over.
+When you click on a cell, if the cell is a bomb it reveals all bombs and it's Game Over.
 If the cell is a number, the number is revealed.

 If the cell is a 0 then it will open all the cells around that 0 and if any of the newly opened cells are 0 it will continue to open all the cells until it hits a number.